-Assistant Professor of Political Science & Faculty Affiliate of the PCWP
+Assistant Professor of Political Science

-Annie is the Program Coordinator for the Center.
+Annie Guadagnino is the Program Coordinator for the Center.
 Before joining PCWP's staff in 2012 she was a Campaign Director for Fund for the Public Interest and a Campus Organizer for the Public Interest Research Group.
 Annie is a 2009 graduate of the University of Michigan with a BA in Environmental Studies and a minor in Political Science.

 Claire Raines is a Junior at Chatham University, majoring in Social Work with a minor in Food Studies with a Women's Leadership Certificate.
 She serves as an Office Assistant for the PCWP.
 Claire conducts outreach with other students and student organizations on campus, as well as with the Center's various partners.
 One of her main tasks is to assist students in registering to vote.

 Lalah C. Williams is a sophomore at Chatham University majoring in Policy Studies and minoring in French.
 Originally from Upper Marlboro, Maryland, she enjoys camping, traveling and exploring Pittsburgh.
 Outside of class, she serves as the Vice President for Student Diversity & Inclusion of Chatham Undergraduate Student Government.
 She is a member of the R.I.S.E. mentorship program, Women's Living Learning Community, College Democrats and the campus' Diversity and Inclusion Council.
 She is also a proud lifetime Girl Scout and Girl Scout Gold Award recipient.
 At PCWP, Lalah aides in designing, promoting and executing events.